 - Be willing to explore and apply diverse concepts of citizenship; and

-- To uphold and abide by the Minnesota 4-H Code of Conduct throughout the duration of their appointment as a State Ambassador, beginning on the first day of Orientation on July 27, 2014, and concluding on the final day of 4-H YELLO! on June 14, 2015;
+- To uphold and abide by the Minnesota 4-H Code of Conduct throughout the duration of their appointment as a State Ambassador, inside and outside of 4-H events;

-- To participate in 100% of all required State Ambassador events (see schedule in the application packet below);
+- To participate fully in all required State Ambassador activities (see included schedule);

 - To be a positive role model to and representative of all youth involved in Minnesota 4-H;